gallenc/solent2Public/githubsecurity.md

 3. Take a copy of these two files - perhaps on your U drive.

 NOTE:  C: drives on the university machines are not persisted or shared between machines.
-There is no way to easily keep the ssh keys associated with your account.
+There is no way to easily keep your ssh keys associated with your university account.
-So you will need to keep a personal copy of these two files and copy them into this folder ``
+So you will need to keep a personal copy of these two files and each time you work at the university, copy them into this folder:
+``
 C:/Users/your-user-id/.ssh/
 ``
-Each time you work at the university.

-4. Copy your public key (id_ed25519.pub) to github
+4. Copy your public key (id_ed25519.pub) to github.

 Log into your github account and select user settings.

-There you can select the 'SSH and GPG' tab.
+There you can select the 'SSH and GPG Keys' tab.

 Select 'add new SSH key'

-You can open the id_ed25519.pub key file on your local machine using notepad and copy and past the contents into github
+You can then open the id_ed25519.pub key file on your local machine using notepad and copy and paste the contents into github

 ![alt text](../master/docs/images/git2.png "Figure git2.png" )

 3. Test your connection

 The following command will test your connection to github using your keys
 ```
 ssh -T git@github.com
 Enter passphrase for key '/c/Users/gallenc/.ssh/id_ed25519':
 Hi gallenc!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
-if this does not succeed, use the v (verbose) option to find out where things have gone wrong.
+If this does not succeed, use the v (verbose) option to find out where things have gone wrong.
 (e.g. Your key file may be in the wrong place or wrongly named)
 ```
 ssh -Tv git@github.com
 ```

 For mac or linux users, you can find further instructions here https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account